urbanetter/Muentschi/README.md

 What
 ====

-Müntschi offers a conextual approach for displaying your view.
+Muentschi offers a conextual approach for displaying your view.
 Instead of just defining a bunch of markup tags, it allows you to treat the objects on your view semantically and define how they look.

 As examples, Muentschi allows you to write